 What is Java?

 Java is one of the oldest object-oriented, multi-platform programming languages.
 Java is one of the most extensively used languages in today’s date and reputable programming languages applied for Android development worldwide.
-As per the Developer Nation’s research, in the year 2020, Java reached over 8 million active software developers across the globe.
+Not to mention, as per the Developer Nation’s research, in the year 2020, Java reached over 8 million active software developers across the globe.

 Java is a platform-independent language.
-The basis for the creation of Java was the WORA (Write Once, Run Anywhere) principle.
-That signifies once the Java code is compiled, it will work on almost any device, operating system, server, or platform that supports Java without the need to be recompiled.
+On the other hand, the basis for the creation of Java was the WORA (Write Once, Run Anywhere) principle.
+Furthermore, that signifies once the Java code is compiled, it will work on almost any device, operating system, server, or platform that supports Java without the need to be recompiled.

 Additionally, Java can be characterized as a scalable, secure, and robust programming language that can be applied to build a whole host of various desktop, enterprise, cloud-based, and web-based applications.

 Java offers a wide range of benefits of programming in Java to developers.
 Let’s have a look at the benefits:

 In comparison to various other popular programming languages available, Java is the easiest programming language to learn and understand.
 Java is a well-structured and object-oriented programming language and also uses an understandable syntax, which makes it so easy for beginners.

 The ability to write platform-independent code is one of the most vital benefits of Java.
 This means that developers can write code that will perform properly on various operating systems which will save programmers valuable time.
 Java is platform-independent as it uses a compiler to translate code.
 The compiler enables developers to convert Java source code to bytecode language which can be translated into the language that the system can understand.
 It translates source code into executable code.